UE-Innovation-Hub-DS-2025/sentiment-analysis/README.md

 The main data pipeline is implemented in `src/pipeline-utils.py`:

-- Extracts text and ratings from the dataset folders (`pos` and `neg` for both train and test sets).
+- Extracts text and ratings from the dataset folders (`pos` and `neg` for both train and test sets), assuming the IMDB dataset is already extracted and available in the expected directory structure.
 - Assigns sentiment labels based on folder (positive/negative).
 - Aggregates all data into a single CSV file (`aclImdb_reviews.csv`) with columns: `label`, `text`, and `rating`.
 - Logging is used to track extraction and saving progress.